awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. Ensure that the **AmazonEKSWorkerNodePolicy** and **AmazonEC2ContainerRegistryReadOnly** managed policies are attached to the role\.
 If the policies are attached, your Amazon EKS node role is properly configured\.
 **Note**
 If the **AmazonEKS\_CNI\_Policy** policy is attached to the role, we recommend removing it and attaching it to an IAM role that is mapped to the `aws-node` Kubernetes service account instead\.
-For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.
+For more information, see [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 1. Choose **Trust Relationships**, **Edit Trust Relationship**\.